Campaign History of the 151e Régiment d'Infanterie - XXIII

 17 August - 1 wounded.

-18 August: In view of the regiment's participation in operations which must take place non-stop on both banks of the Meuse, the 151 was sent back up to the Ravin du Helly, where it would support an attack by its old division, the 42nd, on 20 August.
+18 August: In view of the regiment's participation in operations which must take place on both banks of the Meuse, the 151 was sent back up to the Ravin du Helly, where it would support an attack by its old division, the 42nd, on 20 August.
 The 1 and 2 Bats. leave their billets at nightfall and move up to occupy assigned emplacements.
 1 Bat. shelters in the Ravin de la Caillette and 2 Bat. in the shelters MD of Fleury.
 The 3 Bat. remain at Camp de la Bouvoir (Belrupt) with Colonel Moisson and the general-staff, and the CHR at Haudainville.
 The relief up to the line was very hard, made so by the incessant fire from German artillery firing, HE, shrapnel, and copious mustard gas shells.
 The troops had no choice but to don their stifling gas masks and grope their way up the slopes in the darkness only punctuated by brief stabs of light from the explosions.

 19 August: At night, the CHR and 3 Bat. move up to the front, sheltering in the Ravin du Helly-Est. Colonel Moisson sets up his PC at the Ravin du Helly.
 The 151 is the head regiment of the 69 DI, which is in support behind the 42 DI.
 The next day, 42 DI must attack enemy positions along the front of Ouvrage des Fosses (north of the Ferme des Chambrettes) up to Saillant 2942 to the east.
 The division is in liaison to the west with the 125 DI, which must attack enemy positions in front of Beaumont.